yi904835116/lab06-sockets/README.md

 ### Node Event Emmiters
 Node.js is built around the idea of an asynchronous, event driven architecture where certain types of objects (called "emitters") emit events that cause functions called listeners to be called.
 Every object that is an instance of the node EventEmmiter class has a method called eventEmmiter.on(), this allows you to listen for specific events and respond accordingly.

+#### Node .on()
+In order to listen to events you can call .on() to a defined emitter object with parameters like `emitter.on(eventName, listener)` where eventName is a string, and listener is a callback function.

-You can define and listen for custom emmiters like: (outside scope of this excersise)
+Additionally you can define and listen for custom emmiters like: (outside scope of this excersise)
 ```
 const EventEmitter = require('events');